vikashmadhow/map/README.md

 ### Putting and retrieving items in the map

 Use the put and get methods for these operations.
-Keys can be specified in object and string form:
+Keys can be specified in object or string form:

 ```javascript
 templates.put({theme: "Blue", name: "Customer", action: "Add"}, "<form><div>...</div></form>");